OXeu/OXeu/README.md

 ### Hi there 👋

 ### 🙌 Who am I
-- A student who was major in **Material Science** but interested about all the things about **Compute Science**
+- 🍚 A student who was major in **Material Science** but interested about all the things about **Compute Science**
+- 🎨 Be skilled in Android but be interesting about the back end & Cloud Native

 ### 🔭 I’m currently working on
-- 🎈 Function Compute with WebAssembly
+- Kotlin Multiplatform Mobile + Jetpack Compose & Swift UI

 ### 🌱 I’m currently learning
 - 🦀 Rust